HTTP-RPC/Kilo/README.md

 For example, given the preceding request, the key with name "contactID" would be "jsmith" and the key with name "addressType" would be "home".

 ### Custom Body Content
 The `Content` annotation can be used to associate custom body content with a service method.
-Annotated methods can access the decoded data via the `getContent()` method.
+It defines a single `value()` attribute representing the expected content type.
+Annotated methods can access the decoded content via the `getContent()` method.

-For example, the following method might be used to create a new account using data passed in the request body:
+For example, the following service method might be used to create a new account record using data passed in the request body:

 ```java
 @RequestMethod("POST")